bablokb/pcb-pico-datalogger/docs/broadcast_mode.md

 Broadcast mode supports the initial deployment of a datalogger.
 This mode sends messages to the gateway using LoRa.
-The gateway echos these messages with added information regarding the signal threngh, thus enabling an optimized orientation of the datalogger and it's antenna.
+The gateway echos these messages with added information regarding the signal strength, thus enabling an optimized orientation of the datalogger and it's antenna.